-Country membership to the JLN is not passive.
-It mandates the commitment and buy-in by countries’ policy-makers and practitioners alike to engage in a learning process to drive reforms in their countries toward universal health coverage (UHC).
+Country membership in the JLN is not passive.
+It mandates commitment and buy-in from countries’ policy-makers and practitioners alike to engage in a collaborative learning process to drive reforms toward universal health coverage (UHC).

 As more health systems shift toward prioritizing UHC, a growing number of countries have shown interest in joining the JLN.
-And with that, CCGs become increasingly essential to the joint learning process and the sustainability of the JLN, as the network expands and moves toward decentralization.
+And with that, CCGs become increasingly essential to the joint learning process and the sustainability of the JLN as the network expands and continues to decentralize.